 - Just because something sounds good in person doesn’t mean it will sound good in the recording.
 Always do a test recording before proceeding.

 - Most mic placements were invented by very creative people living in archaic times with incredibly archaic technology at their disposal (a.k.a.
-Alan Blumlein in the 1930’s, you know, when people used 78’s, the condenser was 15 years old and the ribbon was 10 years old, and stereo recording was an “experimental science”).
+Alan Blumlein in the 1930’s, you know, when people used 78’s and wire recorders, the condenser was 15 years old and the ribbon was 10 years old, and stereo recording was an “experimental science”).
 Don’t be afraid to break the mold and try something different.

 - Just because x worked for someone else, that doesn’t mean it’s right for you.
 Always experiment and find the best way to do something.